Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ### MQTT

 MQTT is handled differently to events and the incoming data is that of a payload...
 If a payload is not json formatted then it will be passed in as the key `payload` containing the string.
 The payload itself is what the conditions will check against.
+Included in the data is topic and sub_topic as this can be useful for condtions where a topic is listened via # or +.

 To help discover a switch when trying to discover from GUI then use a format for the topic in `mqtt_topic_format` that will scope down to the best possibility.
 For zigbee2mqtt this is generally `zigbee2mqtt/+/action`.
 The `+` is a wild card saying to match a single level (so anything between the forward slash `/`).
 For more information visit [here](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/).
 Sharing blueprints should be set to the default topic of the integration and not one that you have changed to.